-Alternative 2 would provide protection for vessels that hold a non-trawl Pacific cod endorsement on their LLP license by preventing the erosion of catch via the entry of participants into the BSAI Pacific cod parallel fishery.
-The Council established Pacific cod endorsements to limit access to the pot and HAL allocations to those participants who had catch history in the BSAI Pacific cod endorsements reduces the amount of TAC available to participants who hold endorsed licenses.
-The proposed action would extend the Pacific cod endorsement on the LLP license requirement to the parallel fishery for pot and HAL CVs that hold an FFP or LLP but would not preclude vessels that do not hold an FFP or LLP from entering the parallel fishery.
+Alternative 2 also would provide protection for vessels that hold a non-trawl Pacific cod endorsement on their LLP license by preventing the erosion of catch via the entry of participants into the BSAI Pacific cod parallel fishery.
+The Council established Pacific cod endorsements to limit access to the pot and HAL allocations to those participants who had catch history in the BSAI Pacific cod fishery.
+Parallel waters participants by pot and HAL CVs that do not hold LLP licenses with Pacific cod endorsements reduces the amount of TAC available to participants who hold endorsed licenses.
+The proposed action would extend the Pacific cod endorsement on the LLP license requirement to the parallel fishery for pot and

+HAL CVs that hold an FFP or LLP but would not preclude vessels that do not hold an FFP or LLP from entering the parallel fishery.